Tips for Virtual Parties

 We also provide a full set of host instructions specially tailored for virtual parties:

-Sample Host Instructions for a Virtual Mystery Party
+View Sample Host Instructions For Virtual Party